burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 - double check that ch1 central database is up to date from changes to tx and state transition function
 - add timestamps to the central database model to order tx
 - clean up ch1 template so it looks less like a rough draft and more like something you want to explore
+- a clear, simple, and easy way for people to provide feedback
+    - There needs to be a clear and easy way for people to provide feedback.
+    - email: rustycryptoeconomics@protonmail.com or rrrustycrrryptoeconomics@protonmail.com
+    - forum?
+    - reddit?

 <br>